huteri/huteri.github.io/_posts/2017-08-08-things-to-note-about-clean-code-in-android.markdown

 ---

-It's been a while.
+It's been a while since I last wrote.
 Let's talk about clean architecture in Android.
 We know that best practices for clean architecture are changing fast.
 Look on what Google has done with its architecture components.
 For more detail about architecture components, [click here](https://developer.android.com/topic/libraries/architecture/index.html)

 <!--more-->